roblox-aurora/ModRemote/Version-3.x/README.md

 ROBLOX-RemoteModule
 ===================

-ModuleScript for allowing easy creation/use of the RemoteFunction/RemoteEvent instances through higher-level coding.
+ModuleScript for allowing easy creation/use of the RemoteFunction/RemoteEvent instances through ROBLOX lua scripting.

 I created this module a while ago to try and make use of RemoteEvents/Functions on ROBLOX a lot less of a pain to work with.